chuang76/website-hugo/content/posts/lazy_binding.md

    Global offset table (GOT) is a table which contains absolute addresses of external symbols.
 GOT is represented as .got and .got.plt sections in an ELF file.
 A program can look up its GOT and extract the absolute value, then redirect the position-independent reference to the absolute location.
 The relocation entries (i.e., symbol to absolute address) in GOT are filled by the linker.

    Procedure linkage table (PLT) is used to look up the addresses in GOT, and it is represented as .plt section in an ELF file.
 However, you probably would ask that why do we need PLT?
 It seems to be roundabout, but actually, it is necessary under a dynamic linked situation.
 The reason is at *compile* time, we have no idea about the absolute addresses of symbols.
 So we need PLT as a stub to make an indirect jump.
 In this way, the original function calls can be unmodified.
-At runtime, the dynamic linker (ld.so) will be responsible for updating correct addresses.
+At runtime, the dynamic linker/loader (ld.so) will be responsible for updating correct addresses.